mccanne/zq/docs/language/README.md

 a boolean AND operation instead of two pipeline stages, so the compiler is free to transform it to
 ```
-widget AND price > 1000
+widget and price > 1000
 ```
 And since the "AND" syntax is optional (logical AND can be expressed as concatenation), this query can also be expressed as